Northern Territory payroll tax – 2021-22 annual return

 For a summary of the Northern Territory payroll tax scheme and obligations of employers, refer to:

-Employers may be eligible for a payroll tax exemption for up to two years in relation to wages paid to:
+Employers may be eligible for a payroll tax exemption for up to 2 years in relation to wages paid to:

-- A Territory resident who, when hired, increases the total number of Territory residents employed by that business
+- a Territory resident who, when hired, increases the total number of Territory residents employed by that business

 Commissioner’s Guideline CG-PRT-008: Hiring resident employees provides further details on this exemption.

-The Territory Revenue Office has also published a series of commonly asked questions in respect of this exemption under Frequently Asked Questions: Hiring Resident Employees Exemption.
+The Territory Revenue Office has also published a series of commonly asked questions in respect of this exemption under Frequently asked questions: Hiring resident employees exemption.

-Last updated: 25 July 2019
+Last updated: 15 July 2022